sap-tutorials/Tutorials/tutorials/btp-app-create-ui-fiori-elements/btp-app-create-ui-fiori-elements.md

 [ACCORDION-END]
 ---
 [ACCORDION-BEGIN [Step 5: ](Check the annotation files)] Let's have a look at the new `risk-service-ui.cds` file and the annotations in there.
-At the beginning we see:
+At the beginning you see:

 ```JavaScript
 using RiskService from './risk-service';